-- " Quantifying CO2 emissions with direct measurement systems - " Quantifying biogenic emissions from co-firing units - " Quantifying direct CO2 emissions with measured fuel characteristics - " Optional: Allocating emissions from combined heat and power - " Eligibility of contractual instruments for renewable fuels - 12 The higher Scope 2 total must be used to total Scope 1, Scope 2, combustion-based direct biogenic emissions and combustion-based indirect biogenic emissions associated with consumed energy.
-See the section on Indirect Emissions from Electricity Use for more information on the location-based and market-based methods. - 13 Consumed energy refers to purchased or acquired electricity, steam, heating, or cooling. - 14 Due to their biogenic origin, organizations must report CO2 emissions from the combustion of biomass or biogenic-based fuels separately from fossil fuel CO2 emissions.
+- " Quantifying CO2 emissions with direct measurement systems - " Quantifying biogenic emissions from co-firing units - " Quantifying direct CO2 emissions with measured fuel characteristics - " Optional: Allocating emissions from combined heat and power - " Eligibility of contractual instruments for renewable fuels

+- 13 Consumed energy refers to purchased or acquired electricity, steam, heating, or cooling. - 14 Due to their biogenic origin, organizations must report CO2 emissions from the combustion of biomass or biogenic-based fuels separately from fossil fuel CO2 emissions.
 Refer to the advanced method for determining the eligibility of contractual instruments for renewable fuels.